ndsev/zserio-tutorial-cpp/README.md

 - JAVA JRE
 - CMake

-The easiest way of compiling the schema is to download the latest build of the zserio compiler from [zserio Releases](https://github.com/welovemaps/zserio/releases).
+The easiest way of compiling the schema is to download the latest build of the zserio compiler from [Zserio Releases](https://github.com/welovemaps/zserio/releases).

-If you want to  build from source, please follow the [Build Instructions for zserio Compiler](https://github.com/welovemaps/doc/zserio-compiler.md).
+If you want to  build from source, please follow the [Build Instructions for Zserio Compiler](https://github.com/welovemaps/doc/zserio-compiler.md).

 ## Set up dev environment and zserio runtime

 We start with a common layout of our project/repo where we put all the source files into a `src` folder and all 3rd party stuff into `3rdparty`.
 For simplicity the zserio schema file stays in the project's root folder.

-Download the latest C++ runtime from [zserio Releases](https://github.com/welovemaps/zserio/releases) and store it into a `runtimes` subfolder in `3rdparty`.
+Download the latest C++ runtime from [Zserio Releases](https://github.com/welovemaps/zserio/releases) and store it into a `runtimes` subfolder in `3rdparty`.

 So our folder structure looks like this:
 ```